coin-or/CHiPPS-BiCePS/INSTALL.md

 brew install gcc wget svn git
 ```

-To obtain the source code, the first step is to get the installer that will then
+To obtain the source code, the first step is to get the installer that will
-fetch the source for Alps and all its dependencies. *You do not need to
+then fetch the source for BiCePS and all its dependencies. *You do not need to
-clone Alps first, just do the following!* Open a terminal and execute
+clone BiCePS first, just do the following!* Open a terminal and execute

 ```
 git clone https://www.github.com/coin-or/COIN-OR-OptimizationSuite